isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Flag a member function that is not marked `const`, but that does not perform a non-`const` operation on any member variable.
+* Flag a member function that is not marked `const`, but that does not perform a non-`const` operation on any data member.

 ### <a name="Rconst-ref"></a>Con.3: By default, pass pointers and references to `const`s